microsoft/go-images/README.md

 For more information about building FIPS-compatible Go apps with the Microsoft Go tools, visit the [FIPS readme] and [user guide](https://github.com/microsoft/go/blob/microsoft/main/eng/doc/fips/UserGuide.md) in the microsoft/go repository.

+## Support

+GitHub issues for microsoft/go-images are maintained in the [microsoft/go](https://github.com/microsoft/go) project.
+For help and questions about the Microsoft Go images, please [file an issue in microsoft/go](https://github.com/microsoft/go/issues/new/choose).

 ## Recommended tags

 In general, the microsoft/go-images tag names match those available for the official images.
 To switch from the official image to one on MCR, it may be possible to simply prepend `mcr.microsoft.com/oss/go/microsoft/` to the official image you would normally use.